JohanAanesen/CSAMS/README.md

 - ``` sudo apt-get install git ```
 - Clone this repo through https: ``` git clone https://github.com/JohanAanesen/CSAMS.git ```
 - Edit the Makefile to change envvars for passwords and email authentication (do not commit these changes to git)
+- Save the changes locally so you can copy paste them in again if you're running a new instance.
 - run 'sudo make new' to apply envvars and build the service
 - I highly recommend mounting the server instance to physical storage through openstack, this way you should be able to extract the database even if everything crashes.